 - Severe dehydration from purging of fluids

 Adequate nutrition, reducing excessive exercise, and stopping purging behaviors are the foundations of treatment.
-Specific forms of psychotherapy, or talk therapy, and medication are effective for many eating disorders.
-However, in more chronic cases, specific treatments have not yet been identified.
-Treatment plans often are tailored to individual needs and may include one or more of the following:
+Treatment plans are tailored to individual needs and may include one or more of the following:

 - Individual, group, and/or family psychotherapy